rust-lang/rust-wiki-backup/Lib-datetime.md

     * Pros:
       * ?
   * integers
-    * Used by: Boost, Go, Haskell
+    * Used by: Boost, Go, Haskell, Ruby
     * Cons:
       * ?
     * Pros: